The Causes, Symptoms and Treatment of Plantar Warts

 For hundreds of years warts have been much maligned and wrapped up in negative superstition.
 Over the years many, supposed, folk law remedies for plantar warts have evolved and been passed down from generation to generation.

 These vary from rubbing with cider vinegar, dandelion juice, dried corn kernels or maple wood, not to mention a live toad!
 These are the sort of tales that might have been advocated by your great grandmother, but there are more modern folk tale remedies.

 The most common of these is the use of strong self-adhesive tape put over the wart, then removed and replaced daily.
 It should be noted that none of these, so called, remedies have any scientific basis and there is no proof of any of them aiding in the demise of plantar warts.

 If you believe that you may have an HPV infection, early professional advice and diagnosis is by far your best option.
 Regardless of any well-intentioned advice based on folk law or superstition, you are far better off trusting in medical science.

-You first port of call should be your local independent podiatric clinic, such as Feet@theclinic, Loughborough.
+You first port of call should be your local independent foot health clinic, such as Feet@theclinic, Loughborough.
 Such clinics have skilled professionals that can definitively diagnose plantar warts, their severity and the correct treatment for each individual case.
 Being local, they are also convenient.
-There are now hundreds of local, private podiatric clinics up and down the country staffed by highly trained professionals, it makes perfect sense to tap into this pool of local podiatric skills.
+There are now hundreds of local, private foot health clinics up and down the country staffed by highly trained professionals, it makes perfect sense to tap into this pool of local skills.